Originally published March 2015. Last updated August 2019

 The goals of your first set of campaigns are going to be different from the campaigns that you’ll run later.
 This first set of campaigns has very specific purposes:

-First, there’s a pretty hefty learning curve with influencer marketing, so your first set of campaigns should teach you the ropes: how to target the RIGHT bloggers that will really drive high ROI...what outreach emails will be successful...what the going-rates are for blogger collaborations…how to streamline your process, etc.
+There’s actually a pretty hefty learning curve with influencer marketing, so your first set of campaigns should teach you the ropes: how to target the RIGHT bloggers that will really drive high ROI...what outreach emails will be successful...what the going-rates are for blogger collaborations…how to streamline your process, etc.

 Getting a decent ROI is also important.
 While it’s not your top priority during this first set of campaigns, it would be great if you can get enough ROI to at least break even.
 If you are very strategic in your planning, this should be more than possible!